dvashish23/APB_MULTI_SLAVE_DESIGN/README.txt

    🔹 Ready Signal (PREADY)
       --> Each slave can insert a programmable wait state.
       --> PREADY can be delayed 1 to 16 cycles before transaction completion.
+      --> Configurable PREADY delay per slave.

    🔹 Transaction Rules
       --> At once only one transaction (either read or write) can occur.